Table of Contents

 Initially, clinical history and physical examination should be done.
 Baseline investigations should be sent to the laboratory and ECG with chest x-ray is advised to rule out other causes like lung cancers, cardiac diseases.
-Pulmonary function tests are performed using spirometer.
+Pulmonary function tests are performed using a spirometer.

-Spirometry is the most important test to diagnose obstructive and restrictive lung diseases.
+Spirometry is the most important test to diagnose obstructive and restrictive lung disease.
 FEV1 and FVC are calculated using spirometry.
 FEV1 is the forced expiratory volume of the air in one sec while FVC is the forced vital capacity.
 FEV1 measures the rate at which air moves out of the lungs.
-Arterial blood gasses are done to measure the content of oxygen, carbon dioxide, and H+ ions.
+Arterial blood gases are done to measure the content of oxygen, carbon dioxide, and H+ ions.
 Oxygen saturation is also monitored regularly for COPD patients.